Karl Schirdewan: Communist Party of Germany

-On the political front, Karl Schirdewan joined the Young Communists aged 16, in 1923 and the Breslau branch of the Communist Party itself in 1925.
-Between 1925 and 1927 he was employed with the Young Communists as an official, in September 1929 voted onto the organisation's central committee, and appointed chairman of the Silesian regional Communist Party branch.
-In 1931/32 he took publishing department of the party's "Junge Garde" newspaper, also becoming co-editor: this represented his first senior party position.
+On the political front, Schirdewan joined the Young Communist League (KJVD) in 1923, aged 16, and the Breslau branch of the Communist Party itself in 1925.
+Between 1925 and 1927 he was employed with the KJVD as an official, in September 1929 voted onto the organisation's central committee, and appointed chairman of the Silesian regional Communist Party branch.
+In 1931/32 he took over the publishing department of the party's "Junge Garde" newspaper, also becoming co-editor; this represented his first senior party position.

-Following feuding within the local communist leadership, Friedrich Schlotterbeck and Karl Schirdewan were relieved of their party functions in Silesia in the autumn of 1931: in 1932 Schierwan took over as chairman of the Young Communists in the important East Prussia region.
+Following feuding within the local communist leadership, Friedrich Schlotterbeck and Karl Schirdewan were relieved of their party functions in Silesia in the autumn of 1931; Schierdewan subsequently took over as chairman of the KJVD in the important East Prussia region.
+He returned to Berlin at the end of 1932, and became head of the KJVD’s Antimilitärischer Apparat.

 In the KPD Underground and Concentration Camps - 1933-1945

-In January of 1933, Hitler became Chancellor of Germany and the NSDAP officially came to power.
+In January 1933, Hitler became Chancellor of Germany and the NSDAP officially came to power.
 This opened the way for a rapid transition to one-party dictatorship.
 In March of that year emergency legislation enabled the government to act without reference to the Reichstag (national parliament).
 This followed the Reichstag Fire, which the Nazi regime used as a pretense to round up hundreds of thousands of political opponents into the first concentration camps.
 Membership of the Communist Party became illegal, with all other political parties, trade unions, and many social organizations also outlawed within the year.
 Karl Schirdewan nevertheless continued with his (now illegal) party activities in Saxony and in the north of Germany.
 On 19 February 1934, he was arrested in Hamburg and taken to Berlin's "Columbia House" concentration camp.
 On 10 May 1934, he was sentenced by the special "People's Court" to three years in prison: the charge was the usual one under the circumstances of "conspiracy of high treason" ("Vorbereitung zum Hochverrat").
 He served his sentence at Coswig, near Dresden.
 In 1937, his sentence served, Karl Schirdewan was taken into "protective custody."
 He remained imprisoned until the end of the war and the fall of the Nazi regime in 1945, spending most of his time in the concentration camps Sachsenhausen and Flossenbürg concentration camps.
 On 23 April 1945, he was freed by US forces while on a forced march, as the regime abandoned and rushed to try and destroy concentration camps in eastern parts of the country, which were being over-run by Soviet forces.